Financial Literacy

 Reading Time: 7 min.

-What is Risk Compensation?
 Risk Compensation is a behavioral model of human attitudes towards risk which suggests that people might adjust their behavior in response to the perceived level of risk.
-It follows that, depending on the strength of the effect, that it might counteract and even annul the impact of risk mitigation, if the updated attitude and behavior modifies the actual underlying risk Examples of potential risk compensation effects abound A prominent example of potential risk compensation in recent times that established the concept in more formal terms in public policy debates concerned the beneficial role of safety belts in automobiles.
+It follows that, depending on the strength of the effect, that it might counteract and even annul the impact of risk mitigation, if the updated attitude and behavior modifies the actual underlying risk

-Why is risk so poorly defined?
+Why is Risk so poorly defined?

-Why is risk so poorly defined?
+Why is Risk so poorly defined?

-Why is risk so poorly defined?
+Why is Risk so poorly defined?

 Reading Time: 5 min.

-A survey of existing definitions of risk When looking up the meaning of Risk we are confronted with a surprising situation.
+When looking up the meaning of Risk we are confronted with a surprising situation.
 There is no satisfying and authoritative general purpose one-line definition that we can adopt without second thoughts.
-Let us start with the standard dictionary definitions: The online Merriam Webster Dictionary defines risk as the possibility of loss or injury The online Cambridge Dictionary opines that risk means the possibility of something bad happening The Oxford English (Concise, Hardcover!
+Let us start with the standard dictionary definitions:

 A new logo for the Open Risk Manual